zoj613/polyagamma/README.md

 | --- | --- |

-It can be seen that when generating many samples at once for any given combination of parameters, `polyagamma` outperforms the `pypolyagamma` package.
-The exception is when very small (e.g `h < 1`).
-Although not shown here, for values of `h` larger than 50, we use the normal approximation method.
-It is also worth noting that the `pypolygamma` package is on average faster than ours at generating exactly one sample from the distribution.
+It can be seen that when generating many samples at once for any given combination of parameters, `polyagamma` outperforms the `pypolyagamma` package by a large margin.
+The exception is when the scale parameter is very small (e.g `h < 1`).
+It is also worth noting that the `pypolygamma` package is on average faster than ours at generating exactly 1 sample value from the distribution.
 This is mainly due to the overhead introduced by creating the bitgenerator + acquiring/releasing the thread lock + doing parameter validation checks at every call to the function.
 This overhead can somewhat be mitigated by passing in a random generator instance at every call to the `polyagamma` function.
 To eliminate this overhead, it is best to use the Cython functions directly.
 Below is a timing example to demonstrate the benefit of passing a generator explicitly:
 ```ipynb
 In [3]: rng = np.random.SFC64(1)